unoplatform/uno.extensions/doc/Navigation/HowTo-NavigateInCode.md

 # How-To: Navigate in Code

+This topic walks through controlling Navigation from code, either in the code-behind file of a Page, or in the corresponding view model.

+> [!Tip] This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
+Instructions for creating an application from the template can be found [here](../Extensions/GettingStarted/UsingUnoExtensions.md)

+## Step-by-steps

 - Navigation works both in code behind and in viewmodels with same abstraction

 - Add new page, SamplePage.xaml